Voyz/ibeam/README.md

 * **Not so secure** - Yupp, you'll need to store the credentials somewhere, and that's a risk.
 Read more about it in [Security](#security).

+If you need a Python client for IBKR Web API, consider using [IBind][ibind].

 **NOTE**: IBeam is not designed to automate logging into TWS or IB Gateway (also known as TWS Gateway).
 Use [IBC](ibc) for that.
 There are also [Docker image projects that include TWS/Gateway and IBC](ib-gateway-docker).